Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 A device can be disconnected from the cellular network the following ways:
 - Activate airplane mode (easy, reliable, but device sometimes needs to be unlocked and GPS and WiFi may stay active)
-- Use a faraday-bag or a similar container (device does not need to be powered down, may not be 100% secure (seal properly), shortes battery life (connect power pack))
+- Use a faraday-bag or a similar container (device does not need to be powered down, may not be 100% secure (seal properly), shortens battery life (connect power pack))
 - Remove SIM-Card (Wifi may stay active, not possible for eSIM)
 - Power off device (Can change or overwrite data, may activate password locks, may lock encrypted phone, sometimes needs to be unlocked, alarm clock may power on again)

 If a device is found connected to a PC, it is recommended to dump the memory of the PC before disconnecting the mobile device.
 The PC should later be searched for synchronized data.

 ### Documentation
-- IMEI (International Mobile Equipment ID) is usually used as a cellphone’s ID for documentation purposes (15 decimal digits on back of phoen or SIM-card tray)
+- IMEI (International Mobile Equipment ID) is usually used as a cellphone’s ID for documentation purposes (15 decimal digits on back of phone or SIM-card tray)
 - ESN (Electronic Serial Number) number was used in the US / CDMA network (Phased out in favor of the MEID)
 - MEID (Mobile Equipment Identifier) number is now used in the US / CDMA network (also 15 decimal digits)